 Whisk the egg yolks in a medium bowl and set aside.

-In a medium-sized saucepan, add 6 Tbsp cornstarch, 1 1/3 cup sugar, 1/4 teaspoon salt, and 1 1/2 cups water, and whisk to combine.
+In a medium-sized saucepan, add 6 tablespoons cornstarch, 1 1/3 cup sugar, 1/4 teaspoon salt, and 1 1/2 cups water, and whisk to combine.
 Bring to a boil on medium heat, whisking constantly.
 Let simmer for a minute or two until the mixture begins to thicken.